Alex WolffCase Consultant (CC) Coordinator

 Alex worked as a social worker and supervisor for 15 years in the Brooklyn office of the Legal Aid Society.
 The Legal Aid Society represents children in the most delinquency and D&N cases in New York City Family Courts.
 While at Legal Aid, he worked with clients aged zero to 21.
 The Brooklyn office is comprised of approximately 50 lawyers and 14 social workers who work with approximately 6,000 clients per year.
 Social workers have been an integral part of the Juvenile Rights Practice of Legal Aid for roughly 40 years.
 Alex firmly believes that Legal Aid’s clients required and benefited from interdisciplinary collaboration.
 He also believes such collaboration enhanced the practice of attorneys and social workers.

 Working at Legal Aid was an incredible learning experience for Alex, and he realizes he has much to learn about Colorado’s systems and challenges.
-His goal is to help in any way he can to support contractors who are already practicing in an interdisciplinary way and to help connect and strategize with contractors interested in working with SSPs.
+His goal is to help in any way he can to support contractors who are already practicing in an interdisciplinary way and to help connect and strategize with contractors interested in working with Case Consultants.

 OCR El Paso County GAL Office